Windows Store Policies

 - Your app must not invoke code outside the allowed security model.
 For example, see Security Changes in the .NET Framework 4.

 - Your app must not communicate with local desktop applications (on Windows devices) or services via local mechanisms, including via files and registry keys.

 - Your app may only depend on Windows Runtime APIs allowed for Store apps and must remain within the boundaries allowed for Store apps (e.g., cannot break out of the AppContainer).

-All app logic must reside within the app package.
-Your app must not attempt to change or extend the packaged content through any form of dynamic inclusion of code that changes how the application behaves with regard to Store Policies.
-Your app should not, for example, download a remote script and subsequently execute that script in the local context of the app package.
+Your app must not attempt to change or extend the described functionality through any form of dynamic inclusion of code that is in violation of Store Policies.
+Your app should not, for example, download a remote script and subsequently execute that script in a manner that is not consistent with the described functionality.

 The app must be testable.
 If it is not possible to test your app for any reason, including, but not limited to, the items below, your app may fail this requirement.